 I’ve always been envious of poets.
 For me, poetry is acknowledgment of the primacy of the word as the building block for writing.
 While those who write in other genres may point to the sentence or even the paragraph as the focus for good writing, poets strip language down to bare words, and then place them together to create rhythm in the ear of the reader.
-This autumn, a number of outstanding poets are releasing new collections.
-Here we offer some notes for deciding which poets and poetry books to read as the lengthening nights and cooler temperatures summon the insistent desire to curl up and read.
+Fortunately, a number of outstanding poets have recently released new collections.
+Here we offer some notes for deciding which poets and poetry books to read next.

 Selected and Uncollected Poems, 1995-2015